13260618/Simulac-v2023/README.md

 ![image](https://github.com/13260618/Simulac-ShinyApp/assets/111941844/0b8db6eb-cb30-4a71-bce2-fddb902929c2)

-Visualization of the data set (more than 100 thousand) in real time, managed from SQL and PHP.
+**Figure 3.** Visualization of the data set (more than 100 thousand) in real time, managed from SQL and PHP.